21522173huy/Model-Distillation/README.md

   - Which layers should i apply to LLama for LoRA Adaption
   - Which optimizer should i use for Finetuning phase
   - My student training phase is not good, add Scheduler.
+  - Following student/train.py and teacher/finetune.py file and generate evaluation.py file for me.
+Note that cause this is classification task, Accuracy, Precision, Recall, F1 implementation is necessary